narner/UrsusHTTP/README.md

 - [ ] Should the new `%logout` endpoint clear the `urbauth` cookie?
 - [ ] Pass IDs back through to the event handlers so unsubscribe requests can be made.
 - [ ] Event source request should initially `.put` to create a new channel before `.get` to retrieve the existing channel; have tried this but `%eyre` returns a 400 error code.
-- [ ] Login and channel requests could use state enums to maintain `LoginState` and `ChannelState`; if user is not authenticated or the channel is not connected, then requests should be chained together.
+- [ ] Login and channel requests could use state enums to maintain `LoginState` and `ChannelState`
+    - If user is not authenticated or the channel is not connected, then requests can be chained together.
+    - Poke and subscribe handlers could be removed with a custom response serializer.
 - [ ] Test `UnsubscribeRequest`, `DeleteRequest` properly.
 - [ ] Better documentation/examples.